 Advertisement

-In this case, your baby’s right ventricle is usually poorly developed.
-They need a series of three operations during the first few years of their lives.
-These open heart surgeries redirect the flow of oxygen-poor blood directly to their pulmonary artery and lungs:
+In pulmonary atresia without a ventricular septal defect, your baby’s right ventricle is usually poorly developed.
+They need a series of three operations during the first few years of their life.
+These open-heart surgeries redirect the flow of oxygen-poor blood directly to their pulmonary artery and lungs:

 Advertisement

-It is also very important to monitor for complications after surgical repair.
-Fontan circulation is not normal, so your child will need close lifelong follow up.
-Over time, people with Fontan circulation may develop signs of heart failure (difficulty breathing, fatigue, swelling in the belly and legs, poor exercise tolerance), liver dysfunction, and abnormal heart rhythms.
+It’s important to monitor for complications after surgical repair.
+Over time, people who’ve had a Fontan procedure may develop signs of heart failure, liver dysfunction and abnormal heart rhythms.
 Some people need a heart transplant.

 Without treatment, pulmonary atresia is fatal because it makes your oxygen level low.
-However, when your healthcare provider makes a diagnosis before or shortly after your baby’s birth, they can treat your newborn to improve their oxygen circulation.
+But when your healthcare provider makes a diagnosis before or shortly after your baby’s birth, they can treat them to improve their oxygen circulation.
 Your baby may need several surgeries at different ages to keep improving their situation.

 Pulmonary atresia life expectancy varies depending on how severe your child’s condition is and other individual factors.
 Survival rates are better today than they were in previous decades.

-About 60% to 85% of people who have a Fontan procedure (the last in the surgical series) are alive 20 years later.
-However, many have long-term complications.
+Most people who have a Fontan procedure (the last in the surgical series for pulmonary atresia) are alive 20 years later.
+But many have long-term complications.
 Some say a person who had a Fontan procedure and is now 35 years old has as many years of life left as someone who is already 72.

-Without having surgery to fix pulmonary atresia with a ventricular septal defect, the survival rate is 50% at age 1 and 8% at 10 years of age.
+Without having surgery to fix pulmonary atresia with a VSD, half survive to age 1 and very few to 10 years of age.
 Most people don’t live into their 30s without surgery.

-Pulmonary atresia is a complex heart condition that can look different from person to person.
+It’s difficult to hear that your newborn has a heart problem.
 Don’t be afraid to ask your child’s healthcare provider questions about your child’s specific situation.
 Once you bring your baby home from the hospital, be sure to keep taking them to their follow-up appointments with their cardiologist.
-These regular visits help your child’s provider catch any complications that may be developing.
+These regular visits help your child’s provider catch any complications that may develop.

 Learn more about the Health Library and our editorial process.